 Yes.
 As dental therapy, dental hygiene and oral health therapy were not assessed to be independent registered health practitioners, they were unable to apply for a provider number from Medicare nor from private health insurance companies in Australia.
 This meant that all dental treatment and procedures which incurred a rebate from Medicare (Child Dental Benefits Scheme or Veteran's Affairs) or a private health insurance company (MBF, HCF, NIB or Teacher's Union Health) had to be processed with a provider number of a dentist with whom they had a structured professional relationship.
-Dentists preferred this gate-keeper role as it meant that every dental procedure by a dental therapist, dental hygienist or oral health therapist had to go 'through' a dentist.
-This maintained the power and control over what was seen as 'subservient' dental professions.

-However, there were much wider issues and problems.
+This causes some wider issues and problems.
 One, dental therapists, dental hygienists and oral health therapists were not receiving acknowledgement for the dental treatment that they performed on a daily basis.
-Two, patients were confused as to why a dentist's name and provide number did not appear on their invoice when another person performed the dental treatment.
+Two, patients were confused as to why a dentist's name and provider number appear on their invoice when another person performed the dental treatment.
 Three, dental data from Medicare and the private health insurance companies were misleading as it showed that dentists performed all this work when, in reality, it was actually performed by dental therapists, dental hygienists and oral health therapists.